Arthur-byte-code/pythonRPA-Form-Filler/README.md

 ### Requirements:

 - Python 3.x
-- Installed Microsoft Edge browser
+- Installed Microsoft Edge browser (it can be any browser, since you replace with its name in the script)
 - Access to the PyAutoGUI and pandas modules

 ### Notes: